CleverCloud/doc.clever-cloud.com/runtimes/ruby/ruby.md

 ## More configuration

 You can configure your deployment via the `clevercloud/ruby.json` configration file.
-This file is optional:
+This file is optional.

+### Set deployment RUB_ENV and rake goals to execute

 ```javascript
 {